alexiscarbillet/alexis-carbillet/README.md

 The last two ones are about my resume and about how to contact me.
 The language of the resume is the same the one selected of the website.

-The fifth html file is for the poker game.
-It is not include in the others for aesthetic reason.
+The fifth html file contains all the documents that can be downloaded from my website.
 A chess game is also available.